 What if you need more data than the 2GB shown above?

 Have no fear!
 At one time, I needed 5gb of data and as you can see below, I only paid $56.
 I turned my phone into a cellular hot-spot for my laptop and kept on plugging away at my work.
 I did not have to make any additional calls to increase my data plan, I just kept using my data uninterrupted.
 (Ting also gives you the ability to lock your phone’s data usage, just in case you are on a fixed income and want a consistent bill every month.)

 So, what is the catch?

 If you are used to walking into a Verizon store and having the rep handle all your cell phone needs, then you are out of luck here.
 Ting does not have a standalone retail store.
 All transactions are done online or over the phone.
 But I can say, the website is intuitive and I was able to complete the whole process there.
 When you need to talk to a human, the Ting customer service is amazing.
 Give them a call today and test it out.
-You will have less than a 5 minute wait time.
+You will have a short wait time before connecting to a human.
 Never in my life have I witnessed this customer service in a cell phone service provider.
 Now that this service provider has been around for longer than 5 years, I respect Ting as a legitimate competitor in the cellular service provider field.
 I have purposely waited to write this post because I wanted to use their service for a while before giving a recommendation.
 I have used them for about 18 months now with no issues whatsoever.
 And since I am not locked into a contract, I can ditch them at anytime should their service degrade.